Robyn-Smith/readme-Generator/README.md

   + [License](#license)

   ## Installation
-  To install this application, the user must install npm inquirer 8.2.4
+  Installation of npm inquirer is needed to use this application.

   ## Usage
-  The user inputs information in the terminal, which is used to create a readme file.
+  The user answers questions in the terminal, the answers are used to write a readme file.

   ## Contributing
-  Contributions are not permitted for this project.
+  Contributions are not permitted in this project.

   ## Tests